Read original aritcle here: http://www.channelweb.co.uk/crn-uk/news/2467731/syncplicity-targets-uk-channel-partner-push

 By: Tom Wright, CRN UK

-Syncplicity plans to expand its UK partner base after nearly doubling its 2015 business in the first half of this year.
+Syncplicity by Axway plans to expand its UK partner base after nearly doubling its 2015 business in the first half of this year.

 The file-sharing firm was sold by EMC last year and COO Mike Nikzad told CRN that the firm has seen "great traction" since then.

 In the first six months of this year the company claims it almost doubled its bookings from 2015 globally and is on course to quadruple last year's bookings in 2016.

 Nikzad said that Syncplicity by Axway is now primed for a partner drive in the UK and EMEA.